-Innovation in product development technology and process supports the growth and evolution companies must undergo in order to compete in their industries and demonstrate that they are thinking forward, in line with consumer preferences.
+Innovation in product development technology and process supports the growth and evolution companies must undergo in order to compete in their industries.
+This demonstrates that they are thinking forward, in line with consumer preferences.

-Companies have countless tools and technologies at their fingertips to drive speed in the product development process, but speed can increase the risk if brands do not also embrace the product testing process and gather insights from their target customers.
+Companies have countless tools and technologies at their fingertips to drive speed in the product development process.
+But speed can increase the risk if brands do not also embrace the product testing process.
+This includes gathering insights from their target customers.
 Only when a product development process is infused with the customer voice can a company know whether it’s got the right product to go to market with.

 Knowing the Trends Means Knowing Your Consumers

-On average, food producers spend 2 years developing a new food product but face a failure rate of 90% once that product hits the market.
+On average, food producers spend 2 years developing a new food product.
+They then face a failure rate of 90% once that product hits the market.
 That number is a clear indicator that these new products are not in line with consumer demand or trends.
 And that’s just the food industry.

-Co-worker product testing and focus groups are tempting strategies for tapping into consumer sentiment, but they are inherently lacking in the comprehensive feedback many brands need to ensure success when their product hits the market.
-Leveraging a community of true target users who can bring your product into the real world and use it how it’s meant to be used is the surest way to not only launch a successful product, but improve or update a product to keep it relevant among changing trends.
+Co-worker product testing and focus groups are tempting strategies for tapping into consumer sentiment.
+However, they are inherently lacking in the comprehensive feedback many brands need to ensure success when their product hits the market.
+Leveraging a community of true target users who can bring your product into the real world and use it how it’s meant to be used is the surest way to launch a successful product.
+It’s also a sure shot to improve or update a product to keep it relevant among changing trends.

-Companies who have adopted this step within their product development process have seen significant return.
+Companies that have adopted this step within their product development process have seen significant returns.

-Regardless of the size of your company, it’s critical in today’s fast-moving consumer landscape to tap into your target user community and understand the trends that are driving product preferences.
+Regardless of the size of your company, it’s critical in today’s fast-moving consumer landscape to tap into your target user community.
+This is the single best way to understand the trends that are driving product preferences.